PanDAWMS/panda-docs/docs/source/installation/daemon.rst

 which will start/stop PanDA daemon.

-Or equivalently, one can control PanDA daemon with the ``panda_server`` init.d script, with special argument:
+Or equivalently, one can control PanDA daemon with the ``httpd-pandasrv`` init.d script, with special argument:

 .. prompt:: bash

-  /opt/panda/etc/rc.d/init.d/panda_server start-daemon
+  /sbin/service httpd-pandasrv start-daemon
-  /opt/panda/etc/rc.d/init.d/panda_server stop-daemon
+  /sbin/service httpd-pandasrv stop-daemon

 which will also start/stop PanDA daemon.

-Note that, about the ``panda_server`` init.d script, the ``start`` and ``stop`` argument:
+Note that, about the ``httpd-pandasrv`` init.d script, the ``start`` and ``stop`` argument:

 .. prompt:: bash

-  /opt/panda/etc/rc.d/init.d/panda_server start
+  /sbin/service httpd-pandasrv start
-  /opt/panda/etc/rc.d/init.d/panda_server stop
+  /sbin/service httpd-pandasrv stop

 will start/stop **both** PanDA web application **and** PanDA daemon.